git-emran/simple-notes/README.md

 I have introduced some new updates to my notes.

 - Transitioned from MDX to Codemirror 6
 - Vim keyBindigs.
 Since I use vim for everything, I decided to add vim keybindings by default.
 No other way to write lol.
-- Relative Line numbers
+- Line numbers
 - Native preview mode
 - Transparent Background
 - Colorscheme update.
 Currently the editor has transparent mode enabled by default.

--
+---

 # What is Writer

-Writer is a Desktop markdown application.
+Writer is a Desktop markdown application made for Vim enthusiasts.
+I use Vim constantly so I made an app that supports vim so that I can write in peace.
 Currently available only on macOS.
 It has the basic markdown feature.

 ---